How to setup automated failover for your online backup service software from WholesaleBackup

-WholesaleBackup ships with the capability to sync failover information including the system database, user metadata, and system settings), and is setup to start and stop a failover server running in Amazon’s EC2 infrastructure.
+WholesaleBackup ships with the capability to sync failover information including the system database, user metadata, and system settings), and is set up to start and stop a failover server running in Amazon’s EC2 infrastructure.

 However, you may want to extend the failover to include data replication for your customers’ data.
 That’s what we’re going to cover now.

-- Hot failover means you keep your failover machine synced, and on, and have some DNS switching or IP failover set up to immediately take up load from the first backup server.
+- Hot failover means you keep your failover machine synced, and on, and have some DNS switching or IP failover set up to immediately take up the load from the first backup server.
 We support this for a backup cluster, but for the purposes of a remote (say bicoastal) setup, it doesn’t make much sense for most backup providers.
-Rather they want a warm (the failover server can be going in a few seconds, with a service interruption) or a cold (it takes a few minutes to get it going).
+Rather they want a warm (the failover server can be going in a few seconds, with a service interruption) or cold (it takes a few minutes to get it going).
 As far as this tutorial is concerned, let’s define cold as meaning that you will switch off (stop) the Amazon instance that is the slave server to save money.
 Hot means the slave server keeps running – this will be your default setting if you’re not using Amazon’s API to shut down your slave server after the data sync.

 - Install a failover server in Amazon EC2, including the WholesaleBackup server software (configure it EXACTLY the same as the master server, including replicating the storage sizes, and paths, and assign it an elastic IP.
 Note the region and the instance id from the Amazon console, as well as the Amazon elastic IP, as you will configure the master server with those.
 You should initially sync the key user files before installing the WholesaleBackup app: /etc/passwd, /etc/shadow, /etc/group, /etc/gshadow.